-ACCESSIBILITY: All of our venues are wheel chair accessible, although The Chapel has a steep ramp.
+All of our venues are wheel chair accessible.
+The Chapel will be ADA compliant for our next performance there.
 Many venues have wheel chairs available to guests who need them.
 Please contact us with any questions about accessibility.

 To learn more watch this video!
 We hope to see you at a concert soon.